Content

 - Family reunification, allowing close relatives (spouse, children, parents) to live in Spain and obtain resident status.

-- Eligibility for Spanish and EU citizenship through residency and naturalization after the required period.
+- Eligibility for Spanish and EU citizenship through naturalization after the required period of lawful stay.

 - Access to social support and entitlements, including financial assistance and participation in integration programs.